Wednesday, November 6, 2024

 Most ancient philosophers and most thinkers up through yesterday would look at our contemporary, “supremely free” Americans and insist: “No, you are not free.”

 Yes, the mid-20th century largely invented “the teenage years,” or rather made a big thing of them.
 It then immediately proceeded to extended them.
 I’d say, more or less, that our invention of the teenager ended by extending adolescence first to age 22, then to age 26, and now indefinitely.
 Why not be a 30-something teenager?
 It’s called Sex and the City.
 Why not be a 60-something teenager?
-Who can criticize you for it?
-“I have my right to fulfill my desires.
+Who can criticize you?
+“I have a right to fulfill my desires.
 If you say otherwise, you are OPPRESSIVE.
 You are HARMING me.”

 Our culture is everywhere therapeutic in orientation, much of this arising in the wake of Freud.
-Our go-to model of health derives from him.
 We equate health with being liberated from the harmful “repression” that civilization imposed on us.
 Civilization is the problem we must be cured of.
-We believe this without being really conscious of it, which is to say that it's an axiomatic belief inculcated in us through education, art and music, pop psychology.
+We believe this without being really conscious of it, which is to say that it's an axiomatic belief inculcated in us through education, film and music, pop psychology--it underpins everything.

 Of course our invention and then extension of the teenage years is also a luxury, possible only because of our stellar economic power following WW II.
 But if you look back at my point about freedom vs. liberty, you will see the cost.
 There is everywhere a kind of enslavement.
 To what?
 Not to the Christian God, not to the Nation, not to the Family Clan, but to one’s own circular round of frantic desiring.

 This is the Void they are writing about.
-And if it is dangerous for us as individuals, it's also dangerous for us as a civilization.
+And if it's dangerous for us as individuals, it's also dangerous for us as a civilization.

 Our cultural industries are happy to keep dangling ersatz fulfilments in front of this Void, whether in the form of lifestyle upgrades, sexual identities, political posturing, etc. From The New Yorker to pop music trends to vibes-based campaigns for the presidency, all of it has the same tedious character.